-After the 1992 season, he became a free agent and signed with the Royals.
-He was very good for them, too, and was the Cy Young award winner in 1994.
-In yet another contract year, Cone was traded in April of 1995 to the Blue Jays again, This time, the deal was for a couple minor leaguers and Chris Stynes (who had a few good years in the Majors).
+After the 1992 season, he became a free agent and signed back with his hometown Kansas City Royals.
+This is probably the most forgettable stop in his long career, despite having two of his best pitching seasons in 1993 and 1994.
+In fact, Cone was the Cy Young award winner in the strike shortened 1994 season.
+In yet another contract year, Cone was traded in April of 1995, yet again to the Blue Jays, This time, the deal was for a couple minor leaguers and Chris Stynes (who had a few good years in the Majors).

-He pitched for the Yankees from 1996-2000, and signed a big one-year deal in 1998 and a two-year deal in 1999.
-Cone blew up in 2000 while being paid $12 million that season, pitching to the tune of a 6.91 ERA with an inflated walk rate (4.8 BB/9 vs career 3.5 BB/9).
-The Yankees let him go after the season and he looked done.
-However, the Red Sox decided to give him a $1 million contract for 2001.
-While he wasn’t phenomenal and only pitched 135 innings over 25 starts, he was worth 1.9 WAR to the Red Sox, about a league-average starting pitcher.
-He was a bargain.
-The Mets gave him another shot in 2002 but he was knocked around in 5 games (4 starts) before retiring.
+However, knowing Cone well playing against him in his time with both the Jays and Yankees, the Boston Red Sox decided to give him a $1 million contract for 2001.
+While he wasn’t phenomenal and only pitched 135 innings over 25 starts, he was worth 1.9 WAR to the Red Sox.
+That made him about a league-average starting pitcher, an absolute bargain at that salary.
+The Mets would give him another shot in 2002 but he was knocked around in 5 games (4 starts) before retiring.

 Overall, Cone won 194 games over 17 seasons with a 3.46 ERA.
 He struck out a solid 8.3 batters per 9 innings and was respectable with his walk rate around 3.5 BB/9.
 He earned a lot of money in his career and deserved it, being one of the better pitchers both in the American League and National League when he was in those leagues.
 It’s interesting to see that he was traded three times in two of his contract years.
 Inevitably, he’d be remembered most for his time with the Yankees, who helped him gain four World Championship rings in 1996, 1998, 1999, and 2000).